Pik-Fix: Restoring and Colorizing Old Photos: Experiments

-\textit{Div2K}~\cite{Agustsson_2017_CVPR_Workshops}: Div2K was introduced to assist the development of image super-resolution.
-It contains high-resolution RGB images split into a 800/100 for training and validation.
-In our experiments, we only use Div2K to illustrate the effectiveness of the Pik-Fix colorization subnet.
-To demonstrate that Pik-Fix does not require a large number of potential reference pictures, during inference, we limited the selection of reference pictures to the training set of only 800 images.

-\textit{Pascal}~\cite{pascal}: We randomly selected 10,000/1000 images from Pascal to serve as training data and testing data.
-As on the Div2K dataset, the reference pictures used when inferencing were retrieved from the training set.
-When testing on Pascal, two different experiments were conducted: simultaneous image restoration and colorization, and only image colorization.
+\textbf{\textup{Dataset}} We trained and evaluated our method on three datasets: Div2K~\cite{Agustsson_2017_CVPR_Workshops}, Pascal~\cite{pascal}, and RealOld.
+In our experiments, we used the Div2K training and validation sets (800/100) for model training and testing, respectively.
+For Pascal, we randomly selected 10,000/1000 images to serve as training data and testing data.
+Two different experiments were conducted: simultaneous image restoration and colorization, and only image colorization.
 In order to produce realistic defect pictures, similar to those used in \cite{wan2020bringing}, we hired Photoshop experts to mimic the degradation patterns in real old photos (but not from our newly created RealOld dataset) on images from the Pascal dataset, using alpha compositing with randomized transparency levels, thereby generating synthetic old photos.
 We also added Gaussian blur, and simulated severe photo damage by randomly setting polygonal picture regions to pure white.
+We restrict that reference images can only be retrieved from the training set.

 \textit{Real-World Old Photos (RealOld)}: To validate the efficacy and generalizability of our model under realistic conditions, we collected digitized copies of 200 real old black \& white photographs.
 Each of these photos were digitally manually restored and colorized by Photoshop experts.
 To the best of our knowledge, this is the first real-world old photo dataset that has aligned ``ground truth'' `pristine' photos to enable pixel-to-pixel processing and comparison.
 We are making this dataset publicly available to allow other researchers to develop advanced algorithms that can both colorize and repair old photos impaired by scratches, blur, cracks, wear, film grain noise, and physical and capture distortions.
 In our experiments, RealOld is used for testing models that have been trained on Pascal.
-Furthermore, we randomly downloaded 2,000 RGB portraits from Google Images, and utilize our picture selection algorithm to pick the best references among them, when testing on the ReadOld data.
+Furthermore, we randomly downloaded 2,000 RGB portraits from Google Images, and utilize our picture selection algorithm to pick the best references among them, when testing on ReadOld.